Our online refill service allows you to easily request and receive your medication refills.Order Online

 Systolic Pressure occurs when the heart contracts or beats to move blood through your body.
 This contraction increases the pressure.

 Diastolic pressure occurs when the heart muscle is relaxing or in other words, in between the heart contractions.
 It is the lowest point in pressure because your heart is at rest.

-When your blood pressure is measured the systolic pressure is compared to the diastolic pressure that is why blood pressure readings are always reported in pairs of numbers – for example 120/80 mmHg.
+When your blood pressure is measured, the systolic pressure is compared to the diastolic pressure.
+That's why blood pressure readings are always reported in pairs of numbers – for example, 120/80 mmHg.
 The first number refers to the maximum pressure exerted by the blood flow (systolic pressure), and the second number refers to the resting pressure (diastolic pressure).